 - Be conscious of resistance to change

-- Leverage our change management expertise, involve internal areas, and generate first a willingness to change and embed the mindset needed.
+- Leverage change management expertise, involve internal areas, and first generate a willingness to change and embed the mindset needed

 A manufacturer of industrial ingredients was having difficulty in building close professional relationships with their customers and generating commercial value from their interactions.
 They asked Integration for support them in harmonizing and boosting their frontline commercial capability in sales, business development, R&D and marketing.